They’re back! Numbers of ticks are high across New England

 Two years ago, Vermont had the highest rate of reported Lyme disease cases nationwide.

+How can people limit their exposure to ticks?
+According to the Vermont Health Department, people should avoid wooded, bushy areas with high grass and leaf litter, wear long-sleeved shirts and pants, apply a tick repellent with at least 30 percent DEET and check their body daily for ticks.

-But public health officials in New England said it’s too early to say what impact all these ticks will have on diseases this year.
+Public health officials in New England said it’s too early to say what impact all these ticks will have on diseases this year.

 Catherine Brown, deputy state epidemiologist for the Massachusetts Department of Public Health, said it could be “good news” that people are seeing more of the dog tick rather than the black-legged deer tick that carries Lyme.
 The dog tick, the hardier of the two, carries Rocky Mountain spotted fever and tularemia, but those diseases are rare in New England.